Building the Python module only

 Christoph Schmidt-Hieber

-$ sudo apt-get install build-essential git libboost-dev python-dev python-numpy libhdf5-serial-dev swig
+$ sudo apt-get install build-essential cmake ninja-build git \

 $ cd $HOME